List of Pro Wrestling Illustrated awards: Feud of the Year

 The PWI Feud of the Year award recognizes the best rivalry of the year, normally between two wrestlers but also between groups as well.
 Ric Flair vs. Lex Luger is tied with Stone Cold Steve Austin vs. Vince McMahon, each winning twice.
-Ric Flair, Vince McMahon, and Triple H have won this award four times individually.
+Ric Flair, Vince McMahon, Triple H and CM Punk have won this award four times individually.
 The Four Horsemen, The Authority, The Nexus, and Aces & Eights are the only stables to win the award.